Domain name

 Manage a domain name

-• The DNS configuration of your domain name host table, which lists in real time the records to add or remove at your DNS provider.
+- DNS records: the DNS configuration of your domain name host table, which lists in real time the records to add or remove at your DNS provider.
 Each row shows the action to take (To add or To delete), the record type, the name, and the value.
 The table refreshes every 5 seconds.

 Irreversible deletion

 Deleting a domain removes it from your Vivlab account.
 Your site will no longer be reachable at that address.
 You can add it back later if it is still available.
+For a domain bought via the platform, deleting it also stops the renewal billing; the domain stays registered in your name until its expiry date.

 Edit your temporary domain name